 R Basics with RStudio

-There are several programs we can use to edit and run R commands.
+There are several programs you can use to edit and run R commands.
 The most popular of these is RStudio.

-The basics elements of using an interactive interface include:
+The basics elements of using an interactive interface will include:

 - Writing and running commands